MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/multipoint-services/Attach-additional-stations-to-your-MultiPoint-services-computer.md

 -   [Set up an RDP-over-LAN connected station](Set-up-an-RDP-over-LAN-connected-station-in-MultiPoint-services.md)

-For a detailed comparison of station types, see [Station type comparison](assetId:///a8a25e40-e3a5-4121-ac23-77e7c5ac358f#BKMK_StationTypeComparison) in [MultiPoint Server Stations](MultiPoint-Server-Stations.md).
+For a detailed comparison of station types, see [Station type comparison](multipoint-services-stations.md#Station-Type-Comparison).

 > [!NOTE]
 > -   The procedures for attaching stations do not describe how to set up intermediate hubs or downstream hubs.
-For information about where to install these hubs, see [MultiPoint Server Stations](MultiPoint-Server-Stations.md).
+For information about where to install these hubs, see [MultiPoint Stations](MultiPoint-Server-Stations.md).
 > -   In some cases, you might need to create station virtual desktops, which run in virtual machines.
 For example, you use applications that cannot be installed on Windows Server or applications that will not run multiple instances on the same host computer.
 For more information, see [Create Windows 10 Enterprise virtual desktops for stations](Create-Windows-7-or-Windows-8-Enterprise-virtual-desktops-for-stations.md).

 > [!TIP]